Teaching & Learning

-All classroom programs are differentiated to cater for a range of abilities and learning styles.
+All classroom programs are differentiated to cater for a range of abilities and styles.
 Our teams of teachers and classroom learning assistants work with children requiring additional assistance in literacy, numeracy, English as an Additional Language or Dialect (EAL/D) and other personalised needs.
 We offer Tier 2/3 literacy invetervention using InitiaLit/MiniLit.
 Members of the team also develop programs for children requiring extension.
-These extra programs may be in-class or on a withdrawal from class depending on the best intervention for a child to succeed.
+Support is generally offered within the classroom environment, or may be a withdrawal from class depending on the best intervention for a child to succeed.

 Sacred Heart staff report regularly to parents about their child’s progress in a range of formats.
-Reporting includes a first term interim report incorporating student goal setting and reflection against their learning assets; two formal written semester reports, parent-teacher interviews, learning journeys, student-lead conferences and special work exhibitions.
+Reporting includes a first term interim report incorporating student goal setting and reflection against their learning assets; two formal written semester reports; parent-teacher interviews, learning journeys, student-lead conferences and special work exhibitions.
 Interviews may be arranged at any time by parents or staff.

 Enrichment and Leadership

 We offer a number of activities which cater for a diverse range of learners.
-During the week students have the opportunity to participate in activities such as the gardening club, social justice with Mini Vinnies, lego club, maker space and tennis.
+During the week students have the opportunity to participate in activities such as the gardening club, social justice, ukulele, lego club, bike riding and tennis.

 Our school fees include an Activity Levy which allows us to host excursions or incursions each term; swimming, dance and gym and other sports including cycling and orienteering.

-We offer School Choir and Rhythmic Heart percussion, Tournament of the Minds and ICAS testing.
+We offer School Choir, Tournament of the Minds and daVincii Decathlon.
 Students in Years 3-6 attend an annual overnight camp.
 We participate in the ACT PSSA events, for both individual and team sports.

 Students can choose to play a weekend sport, such as netball and soccer, with a team of their school friends.